ThaminduDulshan/ThaminduDulshan/README.md

 ## 🌟 About Me

 Hi there!
-I'm [Your Name], a Full Stack Developer with a love for building innovative and efficient applications.
+I'm Thamindu Dulshan, a Full Stack Developer with a love for building innovative and efficient applications.
 I have a strong background in both front-end and back-end technologies, which allows me to create complete, end-to-end solutions.

 With experience in HTML, CSS, and JavaScript, I specialize in crafting responsive and visually appealing user interfaces.
 On the back end, I leverage Node.js, Express.js, PHP, and Java Spring Boot to develop robust and scalable server-side applications.
 My passion for coding drives me to continuously learn and adapt to new technologies, ensuring that my solutions are both modern and effective.